What Is IV Therapy? Benefits, Risks & Process Explained

 Step 1: Consultation and Screening

 Safety begins here.
-A healthcare professional reviews your medical history, current medications, and allergies.
-They check your vital signs (blood pressure, pulse) to ensure you are a suitable candidate.
-This is crucial because people with certain heart or kidney conditions may be at risk of fluid overload.
+A healthcare professional will comprehensively evaluate your medical condition, including your diet, daily habits, lifestyle, detailed medical history, current medications, and allergies.
+They will also check your vital signs (blood pressure, pulse) to ensure you are a suitable candidate.
+Since most IV procedures must be customized, gathering this thorough information helps us determine the most suitable IV therapy for your specific needs.
+This screening is also crucial because people with certain heart or kidney conditions may be at risk of fluid overload.

 Step 2: Establishing the Line